keix/claudia/README.md

 This project contains:

-- A Linux userland built with raw syscalls in Zig
+- A Linux userland built with raw system calls in Zig
-- A freestanding RISC-V64 kernel, bootable with QEMU
+- A freestanding RISC-V64 kernel, designed to run on bare metal

 If you want to understand how a system works, you must write one — under the POSIX.